aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/README.md

 $ make pipeline.trigger
 ```

-6. Once the pipeline is place push a change via a git and the pipeline will then build and deploy into your account

 ## Local Frontend

 1. Run `make local.config` to build the local config from the CloudFormation stack and create the GraphQL schema